Preface to ‘Art/Sound’

 ‘What I have in my own mind is a complete fusion of the two concepts’ (Herbert Read, Education Through Art (1943)).

-Several principles were evident to me: first, the creativity of some art students exceeded the boundaries of a single discipline; secondly, rarely was the practice and study of vision and audition either encouraged or reconciled within the context of their education; thirdly, nevertheless, art schools and not the more conservative conservatoires were the seedbed of some of the most arresting and ground-breaking contemporary music at the time; and finally, the music made by visual artists was often informed by a distinctly fine art sensibility.
+Several principles were evident to me: first, the creativity of some art students exceeded the boundaries of a single discipline; secondly, rarely was the practice and study of vision and audition either encouraged or reconciled within the context of their education; thirdly, nevertheless, it was art schools rather than the more conservative conservatoires that were the seedbed of some of the most arresting and ground-breaking contemporary music at the time; and finally, the music made by visual artists was often informed by a distinctly fine art sensibility.

 Over the last thirty-three years I have travelled (unconsciously, for the most part) to that point on the horizon where those lines meet.
 This first module is my attempt to, with my students, trace those trajectories over a period of two centuries.
-I want to show the significant intersections that there’ve been between art and sound in the past and to explore the unprecedented opportunities for fusion and reciprocity today.
+I want to show the significant intersections that there’ve been between art and sound in the past, as well as to explore the unprecedented opportunities for fusion and reciprocity today.
 In so doing, I aim to harness that multivalent creativity of art students and develop the art school to which I have always wanted to belong.